zencrepes/docs/docs/introduction.md

 It focuses on three primary objectives:

-- **Report and search**: Quickly find relevant issues based on selected criteria (faceted search).
-For example `List open defects assigned to John or Max in rock or paper repos` or `Display the team's velocity on paper and scissor repos`.
+- **Explore and search**: Quickly find relevant data elements based on selected criteria (faceted search).
+For example `List open defects assigned to John or Max in rock or paper repos`, `Display the team's velocity on paper and scissor repos`, `List issues with the Bug label that have been opened for more than 2 weeks`.
 - **Scrum operation**: Identify the amount of work left in a sprint, estimate completion based on past velocity, review repartition of open issues (by repo, by labels, by assignees).
 - **Consistency**: Ensure labels and milestones are consistent across multiple organizations and repositories, clean-up when necessary.